Okanagan (Kelowna, BC)

 MARLOWE SAM WAS ONE OF THE FIRST two indigenous students to earn a PhD at UBC’s Okanagan campus, but his journey to this accomplishment began as an Anthropology undergraduate during the campus’ earliest years.

 Descended from the Salish-speaking Wenatchi people from Eastern Washington State, Sam now resides in Penticton but remains a member of the Colville Confederated Tribes of Washington.
-Part of his people’s traditional territory lies in the Okanagan Valley, and UBC’s Okanagan campus is uniquely situation in a Canadian portion of the traditional territory of the Okanagan Sylix people.
+Part of his people’s traditional territory lies in the Okanagan Valley, and UBC’s Okanagan campus is uniquely situated in a Canadian portion of the traditional territory of the Okanagan Sylix people.

 Having a university campus in his traditional territory allowed Sam to focus his studies on issues that related and mattered to his community.